toeverything/blocksuite/examples/README.md

 # BlockSuite Examples

 This collection showcases how to integrate, use, and configure BlockSuite across various common project setups.

+## Install

 These examples are built and maintained independently from the packages in the monorepo.

-## Install
+It's a standalone [workspace](https://pnpm.io/workspaces) that installs BlockSuite canary versions published on npm, instead of using the `workspace:*` reference.

 ```sh
 pnpm install